After installation, use qemu-img to call

 kernel is not a valid elf file

 Because another conversion is needed for ESXi to recognize it correctly.
-Let's connect to ESXi via SSH: ssh root@esxi.immwind.com, and then execute:
+Let's connect to ESXi via SSH: ssh root@esxi.immwind.com

 # Go to the location where the image was uploaded before